-Both offences are punishable with imprisonment of upto three years or with a fine of upto Rs. one lakh.
+Both offences are punishable with imprisonment of up to three years or with a fine of up to Rs.
+One lakh rupees.

-Mumbai Police Solves Phishing scam [13]
+Mumbai Police Solves Phishing scam13

-In 2005, a financial institute complained that they were receiving misleading e-mails ostensibly emanating from ICICI Bank's e-mail ID.
+In 2005, a financial Institute complained that they were receiving misleading emails ostensibly emanating from ICICI Bank's email ID

-An investigation was carried out with the e-mails received by the customers of that financial institute and the accused were arrested.
-The place of offence, Vijaywada was searched for the evidence.
-One laptop and mobile phone used for committing the crime was seized.
+The Investigation was carried out with help of those emails received by the customers of that financial Institute and arrested the accused, the place of offence at Vijaywada was searched for the evidence.
+There one Lap Top and Mobile Phone was seized which was used for the commission of the crime

-The arrested accused had used open source code e-mail application software for sending spam e-mails.
-He had downloaded the same software from the Internet and then used it as it is.
+The arrested accused had used open source code email application software for sending spam emails.
+He has down loaded the same software from net and then used it as it is.

-He used only VSNL to spam the e-mail to customers of the financial institute because VSNL e-mail service provider does not have spam box to block the unsolicited e-mails.
+He used only VSNL emails to spam the email to customers of financial Institute because VSNL email service provider do not have spam box to block the unsolicited emails.